 The Bush Fire is by far the largest of the four at 114,941 and is only 5 percent contained.
-This fire began on Saturday, June 13, 2020 and it has been determined that this fire was human-caused.
-The Bush Fire is located in the Tonto National Forest, about 8 miles northeast of Mesa, Ariz. along Hwy 87.
-Due to the growth of the fire and its movement near communities Emergency Management Services in Gila and Maricopa counties are evacuating Apache Lake, Sunflower, Punkin Center and Tonto Basin.
+This fire began on Saturday, June 13, 2020, and it has been determined that this fire was human-caused.
+The Bush Fire is located in the Tonto National Forest, about 8 miles (13 kilometers) northeast of Mesa, Arizona along Hwy 87.
+Due to the growth of the fire and its movement near communities, Emergency Management Services in Gila and Maricopa counties are evacuating Apache Lake, Sunflower, Punkin Center, and Tonto Basin.
 Weather concerns regarding fire growth include hot, dry conditions, coupled with increased winds which will continue to push the fire to the north, northeast, and southeast.
-There is also an abundance of fuel for the fire with invasive grasses in the desert ecosystem, native grasses and low fuel moisture in the live plants.
+There is also an abundance of fuel for the fire with invasive grasses in the desert ecosystem, native grasses, and low fuel moisture in the live plants.

-The second fire, located to the south of the Bush Fire, is the Bighorn fire.
+The second fire, located to the south of the Bush Fire, is the Bighorn Fire.
 This fire began on June 05, 2020, with a lightning strike in the Catalina Mountains of the Coronado National Forest.
-This fire has consumed 23,892 acres and is 40 percent contained.
+This fire has consumed 23,892 acres (97 square kilometers) and is 40 percent contained.
 Dry, windy conditions have pushed the fire closer to communities and is now forcing evacuations.
-Weather concerns include, “Maximum temperatures from the upper 70s in the upper elevations to 102 degrees on the valley floor and minimum relative humidity values were between 5 and 8 percent on the valley floor and 9 to 14 percent in the upper elevations.”
-Earlier red flag warnings were in effect due to 20-foot winds southwest at 15 to 25 mph, with a maximum gust to around 30 mph on the valley floor and 45 mph at Mt.
+Weather concerns include, “Maximum temperatures from the upper 70s (upper 20s Celsius) in the upper elevations to 102 degrees Fahrenheit (39 degrees Celsius) on the valley floor and minimum relative humidity values were between 5 and 8 percent on the valley floor and 9 to 14 percent in the upper elevations.”
+Earlier red flag warnings were in effect due to 20-foot (6-meter) winds southwest at 15 to 25 mph (24 to 40 kph), with a maximum gust to around 30 mph (48 kph) on the valley floor and 45 mph (72 kph) at Mt.
 Lemmon Ski Valley.
 The project incident activity is that: “This fire will likely continue around Cathedral Rock and work its way down Ventana, Esperero, and Romero Canyon.”

 NASA’s satellite instruments are often the first to detect wildfires burning in remote regions, and the locations of new fires are sent directly to land managers worldwide within hours of the satellite overpass.
 Together, NASA instruments detect actively burning fires, track the transport of smoke from fires, provide information for fire management, and map the extent of changes to ecosystems, based on the extent and severity of burn scars.
 NASA has a fleet of Earth-observing instruments, many of which contribute to our understanding of fire in the Earth system.
 Satellites in orbit around the poles provide observations of the entire planet several times per day, whereas satellites in a geostationary orbit provide coarse-resolution imagery of fires, smoke and clouds every five to 15 minutes.